 California Medi-Cal Planning & Asset Protection

-The goal behind Medi-Cal estate planning is to protect your home and other assets from being consumed by long-term care costs.
+One of the goals behind Medi-Cal estate planning is to protect your countable or non-exempt assets (assets other than your home) from being consumed by long-term care costs.
 Keep in mind that nursing care can exceed $200,000 a year and most people who suffer a catastrophic illness or disability are forced to apply for Medi-Cal.
-In 2011 the applicable law in California is still the Medicare Catastrophic Coverage Act (MCCA) of 1988.
-Under MCCA, there are certain planning techniques that we can use to protect your home from a Medi-Cal estate claim.
-We can also avoid a spend down of your money and other assets and help you to qualify for Medi-Cal without triggering a period of ineligibility for Medi-Cal benefits.
+In 2017 the applicable law in California is still the Medicare Catastrophic Coverage Act (MCCA) of 1988.
+Under MCCA, there are certain planning techniques that we can use to avoid a spend-down of your money and other countable assets and help you to qualify for Medi-Cal without triggering a period of ineligibility for Medi-Cal benefits.

 The much tighter rules under the Deficit Reduction Act (DRA) of 2005 will not go into effect until final regulations are adopted in California.
 The state statute implementing DRA (SB 483) makes these rules effective only prospectively and not retroactively.
-Presently, the draft regulations are being informally circulated.
-Therefore, we anticipate that the draft regulations will be issued shortly followed by a period for public comment and revision before the final regulations are adopted in California.
-Although time is of the essence, there is still a window of opportunity to implement Medi-Cal estate planning under the much more client friendly MCCA rules.
+Since October 2014, there have been no updates regarding the progress of implementation of the DRA regulations, when the DRA regulation packages were still in the process of being drafted or redrafted.
+According to California Advocates for Nursing Home Reform (CANHR), “given the workload of DHCS on the implementation of the Affordable Care Act initiatives, it is unlikely that regulations will be released soon.”
+However, on January 25, 2015, Congressman Fred Upton (Michigan) and Senator Orrin Hatch (Utah) sent a letter to Marilyn Tavenner, the CMS Administrator, asking why 22 states including California have not implemented the DRA.
+According to CANHR, CMS and California will have to pay attention to this letter and respond accordingly.
+Therefore, we anticipate that the final regulations will eventually be adopted in California.
+In the meantime, there is still a window of opportunity to implement Medi-Cal estate planning under the much more client friendly MCCA rules.
 Don't wait until it's too late!
 The Department of Health Services (DHS) has a very aggressive recovery unit.
-Without proper planning, DHS will go after your home in order to satisfy their claim for the amount of money they paid out.
+Without a Living Trust, DHS will go after your home in order to satisfy their claim for the amount of money they paid out.

 Medi-Cal Planning & Eligibility

-Generally, a long-term care estate plan will utilize a Medi-Cal Asset Protection Trust to protect your home from a Medi-Cal estate claim.
+Generally, a long-term care estate plan will utilize a Medi-Cal Asset Protection Trust to protect your countable assets from a spend-down in the event you suffer a catastrophic illness or disability.
 Another aspect of this planning incorporates a gifting strategy together with the creation of a Supplemental Needs Trust to hold your money for your benefit.
-The Supplemental Needs Trust also will avoid Medi-Cal estate recovery and will provide the money for those services Medi-Cal will not pay for such as a private room or for a care manager.
+The Supplemental Needs Trust also will protect your assets from a spend-down and will provide the money you need for those services Medi-Cal will not pay for such as a private room or for a care manager.
 This is a much better outcome than having to spend down all your money on nursing home care (before Medi-Cal will pay) with no money left over to supplement your care.
 Also, you cannot rely on social security or other retirement income to supplement your care, because all your income, except for $35 a month, must be used to pay the nursing home.
 This is called “share of cost.”
 Thus, the more retirement income you have the greater is your share of cost and the less Medi-Cal will pay.